AsparuhT/SMS-plugin-for-WordPress/README.md

 ## Description:
-This plugin seamlessly integrates Twilio's robust SMS capabilities with your WooCommerce store, enabling automated SMS notifications for both the customers and the store owner upon the major WooCommerce order events.
+This plugin seamlessly integrates Twilio's robust SMS capabilities with your WooCommerce store, enabling automated SMS notifications for both the customers and the store owner upon
+ WooCommerce order events.
 This Improves the store's communication and enhance customer service by sending timely order verification and confirmation messages directly to their phones.

 ## Key Features: